-Conducted by a skilled collector, elicitation will appear to be normal social or professional conversation.
-A person may never realize they were the target of elicitation or that they provided meaningful information.”
+Conducted by a skilled elicitor, elicitation seems to the listener as a normal social or professional conversation.
+A person may never realize they were the target of elicitation or that they provided meaningful information.

-Sherlock Holmes, the fictional consulting detective, is an expert elicitor.
-He solves problems that baffled Scotland Yard’s police.
+Sherlock Holmes, the fictional consulting detective, is a skilled elicitor.
+He solves problems that baffle Scotland Yard’s police.
 He elicits new information from strangers through conversations.
-He is unobtrusive when he guides the conversation in search of this information.
-Then he puts together the information collected and solves the problems.
+He is unobtrusive when he guides the conversation in search of meaningful information.
+Then he puts together the information collected and solves the problem.

-- Interviewing is all about questions.
-A questioner uses a rigid Q&A format.
-Pointed questions (both yes/no or open-ended) are put forth to gather information.
+Nolan sees Interviewing as all about pointed questions.
+The questioner uses a rigid Q&A format.
+Yes/no or close-ended questions gather the information.

 - Elicitation is all about open dialogue, dialogue with a purpose.
-A customer researcher conducting elicitation is: 1.
+A market researcher conducting elicitation is: 1.
 Often speaking to many sources, 2.
 Gathering seemingly unrelated bits and pieces of data and then, 3.
-Stepping back constantly to whether patterns are emerging in the aggregate.
+Stepping back constantly to see if patterns are emerging in the gathered information.

 One productive phrase I use in elicitation is a statement, not a question.

 Most potential customers, in the role of a Professor, will share previously unknown knowledge to help an Intelligent Pupil.

 In every elicitation I put the prospect into the “Professor” role, and I remain in the “Intelligent Pupil” role.